sanzaru/rpi-temp/README.md

 # rpi-temp
-Small utility to get the internal temperature on a RaspberryPi
+Small utility to get the CPU temperature on a RaspberryPi

 ## Build
 Just run *make* to build the program.
 The only requirements are standard C